What to Expect While Off The Beaten Path In Jamaica

 Wrap Up

 I tried not to glamourize going off-the-beaten path in Jamaica despite my preference so you can know what you’re getting into when taking the plunge.
 Let me know in the comments.
-Are you more of an on- or off-the-beaten-path traveller?
+Are you more of an on- or off-the-beaten-path traveler?

 Published by